walNUT-UPS/walnut-integration-framework/GPT.md

 	•	Invertible/idempotency hints included where obvious.
 	•	YAML is valid; no prose in tables; comments brief.

-13) How this GPT should collaborate (protocol)
+14) How this GPT should collaborate (protocol)
 	1. Ask 5–8 focused scoping questions.
 	2. Propose a capabilities shortlist (table) and justify exclusions.
-	3. Produce the first plugin.yaml.
+	3. Produce the first plugin.yaml and the recommended directory structure.
 	4. Iterate fast: one small diff per round; keep churn low.
 	5. When we add risky capabilities, include confirm param and an explicit revert path